flyteorg/flyte/charts/flyte-binary/README.md

   ```
   At run time, the binary will read this in and merge it into the configuration that ultimately gets used.

 * Set the value separately as a secret.
 The advantage of doing this is that you don't have to have a secret sitting as plaintext in your Helm values file.
+Create an external secret containing info such as DB password, S3 access/secret key, client secret hash, etc.

   ```
   $ cat <<EOF | kubectl apply -f -
   apiVersion: v1